Brasswick 2025

 Good Life Garden is a 13,000-square-foot public garden open April to December that offers arts, culture, and education programming and addresses the socioeconomic needs of the community.
 Spearheaded by community activist and founder Kofi Thomas, the former derelict park was reclaimed, cleaned up, and cleared out in October 2017.

-Brasswick 2020, 2021, 2022, and 2023 were sponsored, in part, by the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by Brooklyn Arts Council.
+Brasswick 2020, 2021, 2022, 2023, 2024, and 2025 were sponsored, in part, by the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by Brooklyn Arts Council.